google-marketing-solutions/web-performance-lab/workshop/web-vitals-lib/demo-cdn/README.md

 This command will automatically fetch and install all the necessary dependencies listed in the project's package.json file.
 Make sure you run this command in the root directory of your project.

-## Run the demo

-To run the demo you need to perform a build run.
-Simply run the following command: `npm run build`

-This command will compile the code with browserify and esmify - which are already included as dependencies - and store a bundle file in the files-folder.

 ## Further Reading

 - [Web Vitals Library Documentation](https://github.com/GoogleChrome/web-vitals)